-The COVID-19 Recovery Grant (CRG) provides temporary financial support to workers in lower- to middle-income households who are presently experiencing involuntary job loss, involuntary no-pay leave (NPL) or income loss due to the economic impact of COVID-19.
+The COVID-19 Recovery Grant (CRG) provides temporary financial support for lower to middle-income employees and self-employed persons (SEPs) who experience involuntary job loss, involuntary no-pay leave (NPL) or income loss for at least three consecutive months.

 Back to top